 Feel the difference with Viome

 We’ll say it once, and we’ll say it again - there is no such thing as a one-size-fits-all diet, so why think other health products are any different?
 We each have our own needs, our own internal and biological fingerprint, and our own individual preferences.
 Just because one thing works for the many doesn’t mean it works for you.
 Instead of wasting any more time on what other people say work for them, invest in what works for you.
 Take the Viome challenge and see what’s happening within your gut.
-With our Gut Intelligence Test, you’ll get personalized results with real individual actionable recommendations that take into account your history, your body, and what’s currently going on inside of your gut microbiome.
+With our Health Intelligence Test, you’ll get personalized results with real individual actionable recommendations that take into account your history, your body, and what’s currently going on inside of your gut microbiome and cells.

 1. Force USPST, Owens DK, Davidson KW, et al. Risk Assessment, Genetic Counseling, and Genetic Testing for BRCA-Related Cancer: US Preventive Services Task Force Recommendation Statement.
 JAMA.
 2019;322:652-665.